marcgurevitx/peg-ms/README.md

 It's impossible to interrupt the parsing by returning `null`, because it's a normal thing for a patterns to fail.
 However, errors still can be signalled by either pushing them to the `ctx.errors` list or by calling `ctx.addSyntaxError name, errMsg`.

-When no callback is defined for `name`, the suffix `:name:` acts as a shortcut for "report syntax error on the pattern's failure".
+When no callback is defined for `name`, the suffix `<name>` acts as a shortcut for "report syntax error on the pattern's failure".

 (See Examples section)